ICU4X Datagen

 is that it can go out of sync with your translations,

-when all informations are already in the translations.
+when all information is already in the translations.

 # Cargo.toml